 Choose a theme

-A WordPress theme defines the design and layout of your site.
-There are thousands of free and paid options — a bit of browsing will lead you to the right fit for your store.
-Choose something that looks good on devices of all sizes, integrates with WooCommerce, and looks professional.
-The Storefront theme is one great option that’s both intuitive and flexible.
+A WordPress theme helps define the design and layout of your site.
+There are hundreds of free and paid options — a bit of browsing will lead you to the right fit for your online business.

 Choose a payment gateway